top of page

 In this common form of interview you need to have real examples using the STAR approach that demonstrate your competences.
 We may do role play – so be prepared!

-Presenter: Dorothy Nesbit :: Host: David Skyrme
+Presenter: Jonathan Firth :: Host: David Skyrme

-Presenter: Dorothy Nesbit :: Host: David Skyrme
+Presenter: Bryan Davies :: Host: David Skyrme

 Half Term